 Your strategic sourcing process doesn’t end after onboarding your suppliers, nor will it be perfect on the first go.
 Given the dynamic nature of the global market, conditions can change rapidly, making your MRO sourcing strategy a constant work-in-progress that always has room for improvement.

 It’s important that your procurement team evaluates and measures the performance of your suppliers over time by collecting harmonized data and benchmarking supplier performance.
 This will shed light on areas that need attention, and you can quickly notify your suppliers before it snowballs into a bigger problem.

 The 7-step strategic sourcing process is a widely used strategy for optimizing indirect material sourcing.
 The tried and true method has worked for many, and it may even work for you.

 Luckily, some tools exist now to further streamline the process.
 Coupling this well-regarded approach with technology can help your team see results faster.

 When data is scattered and fragmented across multiple sites, analysis can be extremely difficult.
 There may be too much disparate data for you to make sense of true inventory numbers, indirect material spending, and supply chain resilience.

 Decentralized systems are susceptible to rogue spending, duplicate parts, and shortages of key materials.
 Even if sites are properly managed, small inefficiencies in spending across the board add up and can impact your bottom line.

-Use a materials management intelligence tool that will help you consolidate data into a single platform.
+Use a materials management intelligence tool that will help you consolidate data into a single AI platform.
 Harmonized data returns true inventory numbers, tracks maverick spend, and helps identify the strongest and weakest links in your enterprise network.
 This ultimately helps reduce overall cost while simultaneously balancing risk.